Democrats see 2024 campaign issue in Texas abortion case

 Other Republicans went a step further, suggesting they disagree with how Cox was treated.

-“I haven’t talked to [Cox], I don’t know what her medical condition is,” said Rep. Beth Van Duyne (R-Texas).
+“I haven’t talked to [Cox], I don’t know what her medical condition is,” Rep. Beth Van Duyne (R-Texas) said.
 “But I’ve been consistent that if a woman’s health is at risk, she should be able to receive the health care that she needs.”

 Rep. Nancy Mace (R-S.C.), a frequent critic of her party’s approach to abortion, was much more scathing, saying Republicans “want to bury our heads in the sand” on the issue.